bswhitneyWM/Data410-Example/index.md

 ## Sample Script

 Below is a sample script I created called `randomPassword.py`.
 It uses a combination of letters (both uppercase and lowercase) and numbers to create a random password which has a length determined by the user (Default is 10 characters).
-This is designed to be used in terminal where a user can determine the length of a password and set a random seed if they would like using the command 'python randomPassword.py -l [length] -r [random seed]' and replacing 'length' and 'random seed' with their desired quantities.
+This is designed to be used in terminal where a user can determine the length of a password and set a random seed if they would like using the command *python randomPassword.py -l [length] -r [random seed]* and replacing *length* and *random seed* with their desired quantities.
 This allows users to generate a password for websites and all they need to store is the random seed so they can regenerate the password if they forget it.

 ```python
 #############################################################################################